ivela064/FoodLogApp_Group15/README.md

 > pip install -r requirements.txt

-4. Finally, just run the next command in your IDE terminal to execute the streamlite website and the logic code
+4. Finally, run the next command in your IDE terminal to execute the streamlite website and the logic code

 > streamlit run FoodLogApp.py